ababol/ScaleWS/README.md

 ![Demo GIF](https://raw.githubusercontent.com/Fedonono/ScaleWS/master/doc/demo.gif)

-You can also add/update/delete directly with the user interface.
+You can also add/update/delete a value by using the user interface.

 # Install